26th Space Aggressor Squadron

-The 26th Space Aggressor Squadron is a unit of the United States Air Force located at Schriever Air Force Base, Colorado.
+The 26th Space Aggressor Squadron is a unit of the United States Air Force located at Schriever Space Force Base, Colorado.
 It is part of the 926th Group and is the reserve associate of the 527th Space Aggressor Squadron.
 It was founded in 1914 as part of the New York National Guard and served in both world wars.
-It was reactivated as part of the Air Force Space Command in 2003.
+It was reactivated in 2003.
 Its current mission is to train military personnel on how to deal with Global Positioning System and satellite communications outages and other threats.

 Mission

 The mission of the 26th Space Aggressor Squadron is to replicate enemy threats to space-based and space-enabled systems during tests and training exercises.
 By using Global Positioning System and satellite communications jamming techniques, it provides Air Force, joint and coalition military personnel with an understanding of how to recognize, mitigate, counter and defeat these threats.

 The 26th's tasks are to know, teach and replicate a wide array of terrestrial and space threats to the U.S. military's space enablers.
 The squadron trains the warfighter to operate in an environment where systems like GPS and SATCOM interfered with or denied—preparing them for the current and future fights.